andreian02/sveltekit-blog02/posts/02_mar.md

 <p>I guess better late than never now.  ¯\_(ツ)_/¯
 </p>

-Besides getting a bird's eye view of web development, referring to other's past learning experiences on LinkedIn could be quite useful.
+Besides getting some hands on in web development, referring to other's past learning experiences on LinkedIn could be quite useful.
-Given that there are so much content out there, leaning on others for their previous experince also help provide some form of filtering process.<br>
+Given that there are so much content out there, leaning on others for their previous experince also help provide some form of filtering process to choose where/whom to learn from.<br>
-It could so serve as inspiration on what skillset could be picked up while carving your own career in data.
+It could also serve as inspiration on what skillset one could be pick up while carving your own career in data.

 <style>
 	h2 {